dasch-swiss/dasch-service-platform/services/resource/backend/README.md

   (exchange the name of the package with the one you would like to add)
 1. from the root of the repository, run `make resource-gen-deps`

-Running the `make metadata-gazelle-generate-dependencies` will regenerate the `deps.bzl` file found in the root of the repository.
+Running the `make metadata-gen-deps` will regenerate the `deps.bzl` file found in the root of the repository.
 This file is loaded inside the `WORKSPACE` file, so that Bazel can go and fetch the external repositories and make them available to be used in rules.